 In this section, unless the context otherwise requires, the terms "we," "our," "our company" and "us" may refer, as the context requires, to VTR Finance B.V.
 (VTR Finance) or collectively to VTR Finance and its subsidiaries.
-Unless otherwise indicated, operational and statistical data, including subscriber statistics, are as of December 31, 2017.
-Certain competitive and market information contained in this section has been derived from several sources, including information from third-party sources such as Dataxis as of September 30, 2017, and information on Chilean telecommunications provided by the Chilean Undersecretary of Telecommunications (SubTel) as of September 30, 2017.
+Unless otherwise indicated, operational and statistical data, including subscriber statistics, are as of December 31, 2018.
+Certain information on Chilean telecommunications was provided by the Chilean Undersecretary of Telecommunications (SubTel) as of September 30, 2018.